Vietnam.vn - Nền tảng quảng bá Việt Nam

 Microsoft shares closed up 1.5% on the trading day on June 12, while Activision fell 0.8%.

-Antitrust experts say the FTC will face an uphill battle to convince a judge to block the Windows giant's deal, given that the company has made voluntary concessions to allay concerns it could dominate the gaming market.
+Antitrust experts say the FTC will face an uphill battle to convince a judge to block the Windows giant's deal, as the company has made voluntary concessions to allay concerns it could dominate the gaming market.

 Meanwhile, another blockbuster tech deal has also been green-lighted by the EU.